-B. PROCEDURES FOR THE ANNUAL EVALUATION OF FACULTY
+B. PROCEDURES FOR THE ANNUAL REVIEW OF FACULTY

-1. Initiating the Annual Evaluation Process.
-The department head manages the process of annual evaluation of tenured and tenure-track faculty in a timely way to ensure compliance with all deadlines for submission of the evaluation forms to the dean and chief academic officer.

-a.
-Scheduling the annual evaluation conference.
-The department head should schedule the annual evaluation conference with each tenured and tenure-track faculty member at least two weeks in advance of the date to allow faculty adequate notice to prepare the required materials.

-b.
-Preparing for the evaluation meeting.
-The department head will inform the departmental faculty of the materials which should be prepared and submitted before the conference and the format to be used for submission of materials for the evaluation.
-(Suggested materials are listed in Part II.B.2 of this manual.)

-2. Documents Prepared by the Faculty Member.
+- 1. Initiating the Annual Review Process.
+The department head manages the process of annual review of tenured and tenure-track faculty in a timely way to ensure compliance with all deadlines for submission of the review forms to the dean and chief academic officer. - a.
+Scheduling the annual review conference.
+The department head should schedule the annual review conference with each tenured and tenure-track faculty member at least two weeks in advance of the date to allow faculty adequate notice to prepare the required materials. - b.
+Preparing for the review conference.
+The department head will inform the departmental faculty of the materials that should be prepared and submitted before the conference and the format to be used for submission of materials for the review, in each case as set forth in paragraph B.2. of this Part II. - 2.
+Documents Prepared by the Faculty Member.
 The faculty member prepares a written summary of work in teaching, research/scholarship/creative activity, and service.
-The summary includes work accomplished in the previous calendar year.
-It is suggested that each faculty member under review provide to the department head review materials which contain at least the following:

-a. a summary of the past year's plans and goals developed at the previous year's annual review;

-b. a summary of the faculty member's activities and accomplishments during the past calendar year in teaching, research/scholarship/creative activity, and service, in accordance with Section 3.8 of the Faculty Handbook.
-The summary may include evidence, if any, of international and intercultural expertise or experience.
+The summary includes work accomplished during the Evaluation Period.
+Except as otherwise noted at the end of this paragraph 2., it is suggested that each faculty member under review provide to the department head review materials which contain at least the following: - a. summary of the past year's plans and goals developed at the previous year's annual review: - b. a summary of the faculty member's activities and accomplishments during the Evaluation Period in teaching, research/scholarship/creative activity, and service, in accordance with Section 3.8.1 of the Faculty Handbook (the "Faculty Activity Report"), the form and content of which shall be determined based on college and department bylaws, but each of which should include evidence, if any, of international and intercultural expertise or experience;

-c. listing of specific plans and goals for the upcoming year;

-d. any documentation requested by the department head or required by departmental and/or collegiate bylaws that evidences the faculty member's activities during the past year, which may include information supporting accomplishments in teaching, research/scholarship/creative activity, and service;

-e. a current curriculum vitae.
+- c. a list of specific plans and goals for the upcoming year; - d. any documentation requested by the department head or required by departmental or collegiate bylaws that evidences the faculty member's activities during the Evaluation Period, which may include information supporting accomplishments in teaching, research/scholarship/creative activity, and service; - e. a completed, signed copy of the Faculty External Compensation and Consulting Annual Report Form (see Appendix A of this manual and Section D. of this Part II); and f. a current curriculum vitae.